bimfag/intro-python-bim/README.md

-# This is a repository of material for a basic course in python for use with BIM
+# Material for a basic course in python for use with BIM

 It is a course over two days of 4 hours each, and students is expected work in between.